-Randomizing paper-based test booklets is required to maximize the number of teachers scoring any one group of tests.
+Randomizing PBT booklets is required to maximize the number of teachers scoring any one group of tests.
 It involves mixing test booklets from all districts (if scoring regionally), all schools (if scoring districtwide), or all classes (if scoring locally).
 These test booklets are then placed into folders or boxes in preparation for scoring.